peterhinch/micropython_ra8875/docs/IMAGES.md

 # Plot Module

-These images are of a proof-of-concept of using the Pyboard to generate a sine wave and using the ADC's to read the response of the network under test.
+These images were a proof-of-concept of using the Pyboard to generate a sine wave and using the ADC's to read the response of the network under test.

 ## Control Panel